wit4401/wit4401/ReadMe.md

 ### Salisbury University Student | Computer Science and Computational Mathematical Sciences Major | Data Science Minor

 I enjoy computation, video game (both playing and researching game design), golf, card games, and television.
-These repositories are all coding and work that I have done for my college classes.
+These repositories are all major coding and work that I have done for my college classes.
 I try to update frequently.

 ##### LinkedIn Link: WWW.LINKEDIN.COM/IN/WIT4401-WILL-T
 ##### Instagram: https://www.instagram.com/crisp_will331/